Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups.

 The Inuit

-Thule people expanded southward along the Labrador coastline, likely following the movements of whales and seals, to the Strait of Belle Isle.
+Early Inuit ancestors travelled southward along the Labrador coastline, likely following the migration of whales and herds of harp seals, to the Strait of Belle Isle.
 There they first made contact with Europeans, who were Basques from Spain looking for new whale hunting grounds.
 In the mid-16th century the Basques established land stations to process whale oil for export to foreign markets, but they were only present in southern Labrador during ice free seasons, from summer until late fall.
-Without a language or culture in common, the Basques and Inuit likely avoided face-to-face meeting but Inuit appear to have visited whaling stations in winter to scavenge for iron tools, fishing equipment and other European goods left behind at the sites.
+Without a language or culture in common, Basques and Inuit were cautious about having face-to-face meetings.
+They conducted 'silent trade' exchanges in which goods were placed in small boats and sent from one side of a bay to the other side.
+Inuit also visited whaling stations in winter to scavenge for iron tools, fishing equipment and other European goods left behind at the sites.

-After Basque whaling activities ended in about the 1620s, more coastal stations were established in the Strait of Belle Isle by French sealers and fishermen during the 17th and 18th centuries.
+After Basque whaling activities ended in about the 1620s, French sealers and fishers occupied their abandoned coastal stations and built new ones in the Strait of Belle Isle during the 17th and 18th centuries.
 Correspondingly, the Inuit demand for iron and other European manufactured goods increased during this period.
-But because most French outposts feared the Inuit, approaches rarely occurred.
-As a result, Inuit began attacking isolated stations to obtain the goods they wanted, which led to counter assaults against Inuit by French crews.
-During this period, a winter village created near the present day community of Rigolet was a primary refuge for Inuit seeking European goods to resell in northerly areas.
+But because most French fishing crews feared the Inuit, trade exchanges rarely occurred.
+As a result, Inuit began attacking isolated stations to get the goods they wanted, which led to counter assaults against Inuit by French workers.
+During this period, Inuit seeking European goods to resell in northerly areas usually spent the winter at a village on a small island near the present day community of Rigolet.

 Mutual hostility also characterized the relationship of Inuit with British fishermen and New England whalers, who took over French outposts after Labrador was transferred to the jurisdiction of Great Britain in 1763.
 Missionaries of the Moravian Church, a protestant church based in Germany, proposed making Inuit more peaceful by converting them to Christianity and providing them with European goods at trade stores that would operate at mission stations located in the Inuit homeland.
 The British Government supported the Moravian Church by awarding it extensive grants of land on the northern coast which became the foundation for communities based at Nain, Okak, Hopedale and Hebron.